Paris Junior College: Athletics

 Paris Junior College's mascot is the Dragon and the school colors are green and gold.
 The men's teams go by "Dragons" while the women's teams are "Lady Dragons."
 The athletic teams compete in the Southwest Junior College Conference (SJCC) of the National Junior College Athletic Association (NJCAA).
-PJC offers athletic scholarships in baseball, softball, and men and women's basketball.
+PJC offers athletic scholarships in baseball, softball, men and women's basketball, and men's and women's soccer.

 Paris fielded first fielded a football team in 1925 with Hub Hollis as head coach.
 Boyd Converse was the program's final coach before the football was dropped after the 1961 season.